granule-project/granule-project.github.io/granule.md

 **Example 2:** Security Levels

-Another modality available in Granule is indexed by a two-point security lattice with levels: `Lo` and `Hi`.
+Another modality available in Granule is indexed by a two-point security lattice with levels: `Public` and `Private`.
 For example:

 ```
 secret : Int |Private|